Data Analysis & Processing Using Delimiters in Pandas (Updated 2023)

 Every Data Analysis project requires a dataset.
 These datasets are available in various file formats, such as .xlsx, .json, .csv, and .html.
 Conventionally, datasets are mostly found as csv data in .csv format.
-CSV (or Comma Separated Values) files, as the name suggests, have data items separated by commas.
+As the name suggests, CSV (or Comma Separated Values) files have data items separated by commas.
 CSV files are plain text files that are lighter in file size.
 It uses comma (,) as the default delimiter or separator while parsing a file.
-Also, CSV Data files can be viewed and saved in tabular form in popular tools such as Microsoft Excel and Google Sheets.
+Also, CSV data files can be viewed and saved in tabular form using popular tools such as Microsoft Excel and Google Sheets.
 The commas used in CSV data files are known as delimiters.
-Think of delimiters as a separating boundary that distinguishes between any two subsequent data items.
-You will learn about various delimiters in pandas in detail in this article.
+Think of delimiters as a boundary that distinguishes between two subsequent data items.
+In this article, you will learn about various pandas, read the csv delimiter or pandas, and read the csv separator in detail.

 Learning Objectives

-This blog was published as a part of Data Science Blogathon 7
+This blog was published as a part of Data Science Blogathon.

-Python pandas is a popular library widely used in data science among Data Scientists and Analysts.
-Pandas is built over another popular library like NumPy from pandas.
+Data Scientists and Analysts widely use the popular Python library pandas in data science.
+Pandas builds on another popular library like NumPy.
 The conventional use of Pandas is for analyzing and manipulating data but is not limited to the same.
 Pandas’ basic data structure includes series and Dataframe.
 A series is a one-dimensional array comprising data items of any data type.

-Pandas Dataframe is a two-dimensional array consisting of data items of any data type.
-Pandas can also be identified as a combination of two or more Pandas Series objects.
+Pandas Dataframe is a two-dimensional array of data items of any data type.
+A combination of two or more Pandas Series objects can also identify Pandas.

 To load and read csv file these CSV files or read_csv delimiter, we import Pandas library called read_csv function Syntax.